triflicacid/triflic-script/docs/README.md

 This directoty contains information about TriflicScript

+- `funcs/` - demonstrations of core functions
+- `libs/` - test programs for libraries
+- `syntax/` - demonstrations of TriflicScript syntax and control structures
 - `General.md` - more general documentation
 - `Internal.md` - information on the internal workings of TriflicScript
 - `Libraries.md` - brief descriptions of each library available by default in `imports/`
 - `Operators.md` - details about operators and their behavious with different types
-- `funcs/` - demonstrations of core functions
-- `syntax/` - demonstrations of TriflicScript syntax and control structures